A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Memory Traffic: Dynamic L2 Cache Eviction Policies

-On Wide-N shapes, the kernel becomes memory-bound just from streaming matrix B and its scale factors.
-In that regime, cache behavior matters.
+On Wide-N shapes, the kernel becomes memory-bound from streaming matrix B and its scale factors.
+Cache behavior matters more than on the deep-K case.

-To get more out of the available bandwidth, I used TMA cache eviction hints (EVICT_FIRST, EVICT_LAST).
-The rule is simple: keep the smaller operand, which has higher reuse, in L2 and stream the larger one:
+To improve effective bandwidth, I used TMA cache eviction hints (EVICT_FIRST, EVICT_LAST): keep the smaller, higher-reuse operand in L2 and stream the larger one.

 1uint64_t cache_a, cache_b;